My Name is Tatiana Eaves and I am many things.

 I am a writer.
 Our ecosystem is full of stories and I am dying to tell them.
 I’ve been writing poetry about nature and my journey as a human on this planet for as long as I can remember, and am excited thoroughly by knowledge.
 I have in my adult life switched to writing narrative-like renditions of biological topics in order to communicate complex topics to the public in a simple and exciting manner.
 I want to learn everything and I want to tell everyone about it.
 Science is a living and breathing organism that needs to be understood by everyone.
-I have dedicated myself to this medium for two years working in publishing and also writing for magazines, government programs, journals, and other scientific reporting mediums.
+I have dedicated myself to this medium for three years working in publishing and also writing for magazines, government programs, journals, and other scientific reporting mediums.

 Science should not scare you but excite you and I will not stop until everyone knows this!
 I firmly believe in art and science coming together as one.
 Science is art.
 This world is marvelous, and I would like as much knowledge about it as I can possibly grasp.

 American Association for the Advancement of Science (Editorial Coordinator, Science Advances)